-Iowa's two most important rivers are the Mississippi and Missouri.
-The Mississippi River rises in northwestern Minnesota and then flows south draining into the Gulf of Mexico, just below the city of New Orleans.
-The River also serves as a significant transportation artery and when combined with its major tributaries (the Missouri and Ohio rivers) it becomes the world’s third-largest river system, at (2,339 miles/3,765 km) in length.
-The Missouri River rises in southern Montana in the Rocky Mountains.
-It first flows north and then generally southeast across the heart of the United States, ending at the Mississippi River, just to the north of St. Louis, Missouri.
-Additional rivers of note include the Cedar and Des Moines rivers.
-Many dozens of small natural and man-made lakes are scattered about the state, located mainly in the north-western part of the Des Moines Lobe.
+Iowa's two most important rivers are the Mississippi and Missouri, contributing to an extensive river system spanning 2,339 miles (3,765 km).
+The Mississippi River rises in northwestern Minnesota and flows south to the Gulf of Mexico just below New Orleans.
+Meanwhile, the Missouri River rises in southern Montana from the Rocky Mountains and generally flows southeast toward St. Louis before merging with the Mississippi River north of the city.
+Other notable rivers include the Cedar and Des Moines Rivers.
+Many small lakes are also located mainly in the northwestern part of the Des Moines Lobe.